MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 - [Pass the access token to server-side code](#pass-the-access-token-to-server-side-code)
 - [Use the access token as an identity token](#use-the-access-token-as-an-identity-token)

-## Get an access token from your client-side code
+## Configure client-side code to get an access token

 Your app user must give their consent to Teams for using their identity to get user-level permission.
 Azure AD receives the user's identity token (ID token) and sends an access token to Teams.